Lalisfeed/NewsOut/README.md

 # Cyber-Jobs
-Chrome Extension that loads new jobs using the hacker news api
+Chrome Extension that loads new jobs

 ### Steps to use this
 - Download this Application [folder]